-After their game was rained out on Thursday night, the Granbury Pirates and Crowley Eagles decided to make it up on Friday.
+After their game was rained out, the Granbury Pirates and Crowley Eagles decided to make it up the next day.
 However, neither band made it to the game.
 Because of that, according to NBC 5, the announcers told players and the crowd there would be no national anthem before the kickoff.

 “We could not be more proud of our young men and what they represented,” Deason told NBC 5 in Dallas.